utrains/PythonCurriculum/readme.md

-# 📘 Python Fundamentals Course
+# 📘 Utrains :- Python Fundamentals Course

 ## 📌 Course Overview
 This course covers the fundamentals of Python programming, starting from basic syntax to file handling.
 Each module includes conceptual understanding, examples, and exercises.